-In the middle of the 20th Century, Swinton miner Freddie Foster was famous on the open match circuit for his wins, ledgering with the swing tip on the Witham, Welland and the Fen drains.
+Swinton miner Freddie Foster is next in our series of the top ten greatest anglers.
+In the middle of the 20th century, he was famous on the open match circuit for his wins, ledgering with the swing tip on the Witham, Welland and the Fen drains.

 Fred’s truly remarkable successes came courtesy of Boston tackle dealer Jack Clayton, inventor of the famous swing tip bite indicator.
 In the late 1950s, the Witham roach feeding habits changed.
 A new method was needed to detect shy bites with a ledgered still bait.
 Jack experimented with a fine whalebone tip, whittling it down to a fine point.
 This wasn’t quite right until a ‘eureka’ moment when the fine tip flopped to a right angle with Jack’s rod top.